-HBO is officially franchising its hit fantasy series “Game of Thrones” with the launch of the prequel spinoff series “House of the Dragon,” and fans got their first look at an official teaser trailer early on Tuesday.
+HBO is officially franchising its hit fantasy series “Game of Thrones” with the launch of the prequel spinoff series “House of the Dragon,” and fans got their first look at an official teaser trailer on Thursday.
 “Game of Thrones,” the biggest hit in HBO history, concluded its eight-season run in May 2019, but even before that, HBO had begun developing various potential spinoff possibilities with the aim of greenlighting the one(s) they liked best.

 Which brings us to “House of the Dragon,” the first spinoff to officially be ordered to series.
 The show certainly looks like “Game of Thrones,” but it features all new characters and a different timeline.
 It actually began as a concept developed by “Thrones” writer Bryan Cogman, which was subsequently reworked.
 “A Song of Ice and Fire” author George R.R.
 Martin serves as executive producer alongside Ryan J. Condal and Miguel Sapochnik, with the latter serving as the show’s principal director.